Ratheesh Vega: Career

-Ratheesh completed his degree in music from Madras University.
-After his degree Ratheesh pursued a short course in sound engineering.
+Ratheesh completed his degree in music at Madras University.
+After his degree, Ratheesh pursued a short course in sound engineering.
 But all the while he nursed hopes of becoming a Carnatic vocalist.
-He learnt music from Thrissur R. Vaidyanatha Bhagavathar.
+He learned music from Thrissur R. Vaidyanatha Bhagavathar.

 For nearly two years Ratheesh spearheaded Music Talks on Malayalam channel Asianet.
 This show also provided the turnaround in Ratheesh's career.
 "It was during this time that I met Gopi Sunder, the noted music director and programmer.
 He told me that I could try my hand at composing music and also introduced me to many people in the music field.
 I believed in Gopi Sunder." -says Ratheesh Vega.

 He has done jingles in all the South Indian languages with numerous clients and for many big brands.
 Some of them like Kalyan Silks, Josco, MCR and Joy Alukkas did a lot to soar his stock.
 Ratheesh won the Pepper Award in 2010 for his striking jingles.